fingo/spata/readme.md

 [![Gitter](https://badges.gitter.im/fingo-spata/community.svg)](https://gitter.im/fingo-spata/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 **spata** is a functional Scala parser for tabular data (`CSV`).
-The library is based on [FS2 - Functional Streams for Scala](https://github.com/functional-streams-for-scala/fs2).
+The library is backed by [FS2 - Functional Streams for Scala](https://github.com/functional-streams-for-scala/fs2).

 Main goal of the library is to provide handy, functional, stream-based API with easy conversion to case classes and precise information about flaws in source data (their location) while keeping good performance.